 What is a Silent Auction?

 If you’ve ever seen a live auction, you know it can be loud and dramatic, as the auctioneer calls for higher and higher bids and attendees continue to yell out their dollar amount or raise their paddles on an item.
-A silent auction is the quiet version, where bidders put their bids down on a sheet of paper, or, more commonly today, on a bidding website or app.
-The highest bid wins and the proceeds go to the organization or cause.
+A silent auction is a quiet version where bidders put their bids down on a sheet of paper or, more commonly today, on a bidding website or app.
+The highest bid wins, and the proceeds go to the organization or cause.

 In-Person vs. Online Silent Auctions

 Not only can your silent auction take place online, but thanks to silent auction software like ours, there are multiple new ways you can organize silent auctions to enlarge the pool of bidders and raise more money.
 For example, you can organize:

 - Traditional silent auction offline, in-person with bid-sheets

 - Silent auction, in-person supported by a platform like CharityAuctionsToday that enables bidding via smartphone (mobile bidding)

 - Silent auction, fully online via a platform like CharityAuctionsToday

 - In-person silent auction with additional remote bidders supported by a platform like ours – the gold standard that allows for the most bids to come through

 Unsure if an online silent auction is the right option for your organization?
 Take a look at our article on the benefits of running a silent auction online.
 A mobile bidding software like ours can make your life easier by saving you time.
 You can also check out our comparison of different online auction platforms to see which might work best for you.